 Who doesn’t love life by the pool?
 Though you might have to spend a few hours a day listening to young children scream, your tan will be flawless by the end of summer.
+But remember to minimize skin damage and wear sunscreen!
 Also, putting a lifeguard job on your resume is beneficial.
 The position shows you have leadership skills, can handle crisis situations and are able to work in a multi-functional environment.
 It doesn’t hurt to be certified in CPR, too.

-Although a more strenuous job that requires both mental and physical memory, golf caddies are the perfect the opportunity for business-related majors.
+Although a more strenuous job that requires both mental and physical memory, caddying is the perfect opportunity for business-related majors.
 Find a country club in your area to network with local CEOs.
 You might gain a new mentor or talk yourself into an internship for the following summer.

 Let’s face it, not everyone wants to hang out in the sun all summer.
-Stay sharp for the upcoming semester while giving your mind a break with books you enjoy.
+Save your skin and stay sharp for the upcoming semester while giving your mind a break with books you enjoy.
 Depending on your local library, there might be paid jobs available.

-Prove your photo skills are more than social media worthy.
-Every business, many professionals and every millennial has a website, headshot or an interest in being photographed.
-If you’re interested in media, try finding a creative internship or job that allows flexibility and encourages inquiry that can help boost your resume in this high-supply market of work.
+Prove that your photo skills are more than social media-worthy.
+Most businesses, many professionals and many millennials have a website, headshot or an interest in being photographed.
+If you’re interested in media, try finding a creative internship or job that allows flexibility and encourages inquiry that can boost your resume in this market of work.